akshathareddy/friends-quiz/README.md

 # FriendsQuiz - Quiz App
-A simple quiz app created about me for my friends using JavaScript.
+A simple quiz app created for my friends using JavaScript.